- (931) 372 6302

 Make a video.
 Win a scholarship.
 Save a Life.

-Enter to win a scholarship by creating either a 25 or 55 second video convincing your friends to not drive distracted.
+Enter to win a scholarship by creating either a 25 or 55 second video, billboard design, or radio spot to motivate, persuade and encourage your peers' to not drive distracted.

 Your friends.
 Age range of 16-22 year olds.